 In 2010, a $20 million award from the National Science Foundation (NSF) created the Center for Aerosol Impacts on Chemistry of the Environment (CAICE) at UC San Diego under Prather’s leadership.
 Research in CAICE is helping to shed light on the chemical complexity of atmospheric aerosol particles.

 In 2018, the center received an additional $20 million from NSF to support research for the next five years.
 This makes CAICE the largest federally funded center in the history of UC San Diego.

 In its first eight years of existence, CAICE developed a novel laboratory facility where it has reproduced the physical, biological, and chemical complexity of the ocean-atmosphere system.
 The CAICE approach of bringing the real world ocean-atmosphere into the laboratory has enabled focused studies on one of the largest natural sources of aerosol particles.
-When waves break, salts and other other living material including viruses and bacteria are launched in the form of sea spray aerosols into the atmosphere.
+When waves break, salts and other living material including viruses and bacteria are launched in the form of sea spray aerosols into the atmosphere.
 Prather and other scientists are interested in better understanding the role of these particles in controlling climate by forming clouds over oceans that cover nearly three-quarters of the earth’s surface.